byayex/QueueQuick/README.md

 QueueQuick started as a side hustle with the vision of offering versatile waitlist solutions to entrepreneurs.
 Although the project is nearly finished, I decided to shift my focus to other business ideas.
 Therefore, I've made this project public for anyone who might find it useful or wants to continue its development.

+## ToDo (The following things were not completed by me)

+- Multi Channel Support (its not complicated to create new channale)
+- Homepage (Landing Page)
+- Send Notifications (Frontend)
+- Statistics in the Dashboard
+- ...

 ## Getting Started

 ### Backend